Core Concepts

 get

-Copy or link the data source to a new directory.
+Copy, download, or link the data source to a new directory.

 Parameters

-destdir : str | Path The destination directory to copy or link the data source to.
+destdir : str | Path The destination directory to copy/download/link the data source to. name : str, optional Override the output filename.
+For HTTP downloads, this overrides the filename extracted from the URL.

 Returns